-In the same review, in answer to the question Does this person perform his work in a way that makes you feel like your opinions count? came this response from another coworker:
+In the same review, a different coworker answered the question: Does this person perform his work in a way that makes you feel like your opinions count?

 “In a word, no. I don’t feel like he values others input or respects their opinions.”

-My supervisor, when he received this feedback, had two choices: deliver it straight or sugarcoat it in let’s work on this platitudes.
+My supervisor, when he received this feedback, had two choices: deliver it straight or sugarcoat it in let’s work on these platitudes.
 I got the straight story.